mcs1970/thincit/README.md

 Please note: The `adminPassword` has to be minimum 8 characters, **containing at least a lowercase letter, an uppercase letter, a number, and a special character.**

-3) Agree to the Terms and Conditions, then click Purchase.
+3) Agree to the Terms and Conditions then click Purchase.

 4) The deployment will start.
 Wait until the deployment goes to state "Succeeded".